luismartinezs/luis-martinez-site/content/blog/sc2.md

 Reviewing past games is an exteremely important part of improving.
 Where are you failing?
 What is actually causing you to lose?
 What's the thing that is limiting you the most?
 How could you have "won"?

+This is similar to applying the 80/20 principle to your mistakes.
+What is the mistake that is causing 80% of your defeats.

 But don't beat yourself up for your mistakes.
 We all do mistakes, it's human.

+#### Principle of earliest cause

+Long ago, in a video by Day9 (which I wouldn't be able to find now), I heard him say that if you look for the cause of your mistakes, don't look at the thing that immediately preceded it.
+That's the natural impulse.
+Instead, look back through, and find the first thing that was a mistake, and then fix it.

-### All strategies aree a valid part of the game
+### All strategies are a valid part of the game

 blblabla

 ## Macro and micro

-There are two concepts in Starcraft, macro, or the things that you do to keep your economy and production running, and micro, or the way you micromanage your units in the map.
+There are two concepts in Starcraft, **macro**, or the things that you do to keep your economy and production running, and **micro**, or the way you micromanage your units in the map.

 You can think about them more or less like "strategy" and "tactics", or perhaps more accurately, "important" and "urgent" things.